Managing Time

 The semester calendar should be used to map out important due dates and events all in one place, and the weekly calendar can help you plan out how you will spend your time during a week.

-Download semester and weekly calendars (pdf, word, excel) here.
+Download semester, homestretch, and weekly calendars (pdf, word, excel) here.
 Hard copies of the calendars are available on the 4th floor of CCC – stop over between 8-4:30 to take one from the display in the hallway.
 To learn more about using the calendars you can read on below and self-enroll in our Canvas module on Time Management.

 Watch: LSC’s Mike Chen explains how to get set up with a good routine for the semester